ytsaurus/ytsaurus/yt/docs/en/_includes/api/python/userdoc.md

 {% endnote %}

-For debugging of failed jobs, it is convenient to use the job tool (../../problems/jobtool.md) todo.
+For debugging of failed jobs, it is convenient to use the [job tool](../../user-guide/problems/jobstatistics.md).
 This utility enables you to prepare the environment similar to the job environment and run it with the same input data.

 #### Operation { #operation_class }